Archil1/AmazonAutomation_TestNG/README.md

-# Project Title
+# TestNG Automation Framwork CI/CD Comptalible
 This is a demo automation framework built with TestNG for testing the SauceDemo web application.
 It covers multiple end-to-end test scenarios including login, product validation, cart operations, and checkout flows.
-The framework is integrated with Jenkins to enable Continuous Integration (CI), ensuring automated test execution on every code push and improving overall testing efficiency and reliability.
+The framework is integrated with Jenkins and Docker to enable robust Continuous Integration (CI).
+Jenkins automates test execution on every code push, while Docker ensures consistent, containerized environments for scalable and reliable test runs.
+This combination significantly improves testing efficiency, portability, and reliability across different environments.

 ## Prerequisites